 Regional East Antarctic and its Provinces

-What are the causal linkages between atmosphere, ocean, cryosphere, and their consequent effects on open water and under ice biogeochemistry and ecology in the East Antarctic under past, present and future conditions?
+What are the links between atmosphere, ocean, cryosphere, and their effects on East Antarctica’s open water and under-ice biogeochemistry and ecology under past, present, and future conditions?

-- Assess how Southern Ocean wind changes affect the regional oceanic circulation and sea ice (e.g. sea ice transport, creation of polynyas) on timescales ranging from decadal (e.g. over the last few centuries to millennia) to centennial (e.g. past abrupt climate change), to multi-millennial (e.g. glacial-interglacial timescales) using ocean/sea-ice models.
+- Assessing how the Southern Ocean wind changes affect the regional oceanic circulation and sea ice on timescales ranging from decadal to centennial to multi-millennial ocean/sea-ice models.

-- Assess how the above regional changes in wind, oceanic circulation and sea-ice impact ocean temperature, salinity, biogeochemical properties (e.g. O2, DIC, PO4, chlorophyll), and atmospheric CO2 combining ocean/sea-ice/carbon cycle models and palaeo-proxy records.
+- Assessing how the above regional changes in wind, oceanic circulation and sea-ice impact ocean temperature, salinity, biogeochemical properties, and atmospheric CO2 by combining ocean/sea-ice/carbon cycle models and palaeo-proxy records.

-- Use palaeo-proxy records to identify past Antarctic meltwater events in East Antarctica, and assess their influence on oceanic circulation and sea-ice using proxy records and coupled modelling.
+- Using palaeo-proxy records to identify past Antarctic meltwater events in East Antarctica and assess their influence on oceanic circulation and sea-ice using proxy records and coupled modelling.

-- Evaluate the consequent effects on open water and under ice biogeochemistry and ecology for both contemporary and past climate.
+- Evaluating the consequent effects on open water and under ice biogeochemistry and ecology for contemporary and past climate.

-- Use palaeo-proxy records to assess past changes in ecosystem structure and function and export production near the Marginal Ice Zone (MIZ), and their potential link to changes in iron supply from the cryosphere and atmosphere.
+- Using palaeo- records to assess past changes in ecosystem structure and function and export production near the Marginal Ice Zone and their potential link to changes in iron supply from the cryosphere and atmosphere.

-- Assess the impact of changes in oceanic circulation, sea-ice and iron inputs on ecosystems and the carbon cycle in the MIZ using Earth system models.
+- Using Earth system models to assess the impact of changes in oceanic circulation, sea-ice and iron inputs on ecosystems and the carbon cycle in the Marginal Ice Zone.

-- Perform contemporary measurements in the MIZ on under ice and open water food webs, coupled biogeochemistry, downward carbon export, water column and sea ice chemistry, and isotopes of oxygen, carbon and neodymium to calibrate palaeo proxy records.
+- Perform contemporary measurements in the Marginal Ice Zone under-ice and open water food webs, coupled biogeochemistry, downward carbon export, water column and sea ice chemistry, and isotopes to calibrate palaeo-proxy records.